About

 Illustration by Brazil Gaffney-Knox

-Arthur Newspaper was established in 1966 as Trent University and Peterborough-Nogojiwanong's independent student press.
-Arthur is free from administrative and commercial controls.
-Each academic year from August through April, Arthur prints and distributes 1500 copies of the paper across Trent's campuses and to local businesses in downtown Peterborough.
+Arthur is editorially independent and free from administrative and commercial controls.
 We strive to protect that position by defending our editorial autonomy, and inviting public conversation on educational, social, economic, environmental and political issues.
-Our goal as an online and print publication is to be a valuable, constructive, informative and critical voice on developments in the Peterborough-Nogojiwanong and Trent community.
+Our goal as an online and print publication is to be a valuable, constructive, informative, and critical voice on developments in the Peterborough—Nogojiwanong and Trent community.

 Arthur’s uniqueness stems from its creation by students, for students.
 It was founded by alumnus Stephen Stohn (‘66-’69), who saw the importance of creating a media outlet to represent student interests in Peterborough-Nogojiwanong.
 He sought help from the Peterborough Examiner, and demonstrated how students can make meaningful contributions to their communities.
 We see Arthur as an integral part of Peterborough’s media landscape – a bridge between the city and the university.
 We aim to help the next generation of journalists build skills and find their fervour for independent media.